Rassegna Battiti

 Define & Deliver

-Check out More Projects
+View More Projects

 28 Days of Logos

-design challenge[dsm_dual_heading before_text="Creativity is best trained" middle_text="through practice and iteration." middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4" _module_preset="default"...
+Design Challenge[dsm_dual_heading before_text="Creativity is best trained" middle_text="through practice and iteration." middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4" _module_preset="default"...

 Neurabrand Ai

-website design[dsm_dual_heading before_text="Revolutionising how brands engage audiences " middle_text="through bespoke AI avatars" middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4" _module_preset="default"...
+website (ui/ux)[dsm_dual_heading before_text="Revolutionising how brands engage audiences " middle_text="through bespoke AI avatars" middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4" _module_preset="default"...

 Tanzeel Tuition

-Social media graphics[dsm_dual_heading before_text="Empowering students to unlock their potential" middle_text="through evening and weekend learning." middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4"...
+Social media [dsm_dual_heading before_text="Empowering students to unlock their potential" middle_text="through evening and weekend learning." middle_background_color="RGBA(255,255,255,0)" before_display_type="block" _builder_version="4.27.4" _module_preset="default"...